Website accessibility

 Netherlands - Belgium - Luxembourg

 The 1827 concordat contains one of the last examples of a treaty curse against anyone who dares to infringe it.
 Pope Leo XII closes it by threatening “the wrath of the Almighty God and of His Holy Apostles Peter and Paul”.
-In spite of this dire warning, the war and final separation of Belgium from the Netherlands in 1831 made it a dead letter almost as soon as it was signed.
+In spite of this dire warning, the war and final separation of Belgium from the Netherlands in 1831 made this concordat a dead letter almost as soon as it was signed.

-This head is not the [cut off] head of a ram, but the head of Mati'ilu ... should Mati'ilu break these agreements, his head should be cut off, just as this head of the ram has been cut off.
+Should Mati'ilu break these agreements, his head should be cut off, just as this head of the ram has been cut off.
+[1]

 Belgium: From Prince-Bishop to Napoleon's concordat